 Sometimes, other HDMI devices plugged into your TV can interfere with your Amazon FireStick and cause restarting issues.
 Many people have reported that removing other HDMI devices from their monitors or TVs has fixed the restarting issue with their Amazon FireStick.

-Start with one by one removing the other HDMI devices that are currently connected to your display.
-And then check if the restarting issue of your FireStick has been fixed.
-Once you have identified the device that’s causing the issue, you can plug in other devices.
+Start with removing the other HDMI devices currently connected to your display.
+Then, check if the restarting issue with your FireStick has been fixed.
+Once you have identified the device causing the problem, you can plug it into other devices.

 Try A Different HDMI Port

-Next up, Amazon FireStick connected to a faulty HDMI port can also get caught in the restarting loop.
-HDMI ports can get damaged with time as they go through multiple plug-ins and outs.
-And as they have multiple pins inside, even a single damaged pin can disrupt the whole system.
+Next, an Amazon FireStick connected to a faulty HDMI port can also get caught in the restarting loop.
+HDMI ports can get damaged over time as they go through multiple plug-ins and outs.
+And as they have numerous pins inside, even a single damaged pin can disrupt the whole system.

-On both modern and old displays, you’ll find more than one HDMI port, especially on TVs.
-Try plugging in your Amazon FireStick to another HDMI port found on your display.
-And if your screen doesn’t have any other high-definition media input port, check on a different display.
+You’ll find more than one HDMI port on modern and old displays, especially TVs.
+Try plugging your Amazon FireStick into another HDMI port on your display.
+Check on a different display if your screen has no other high-definition media input port.

 Change Remote Batteries

 Lastly, you can try changing your remote batteries.
 We know that you might be thinking about how changing remote batteries would affect the restarting issue.
-But as your remote power gets weaker, it can send false signals to your Fire TV, thus causing the issue.
-Although this fix has only worked out for the minority, we thought to include it as you might find it working for you.
+But as your remote power gets weaker, it can send false signals to your Fire TV, thus causing the problem.
+Although this fix has only worked out for the minority, we thought we would include it as you might find it working for you.

 7 Advanced Fixes for FireStick Restarting Loop

-Tried out all the basic fixes but still got no luck burying the Fire TV Stick restarting issue for good?
+I tried all the basic fixes but still had no luck burying the Fire TV Stick restarting issue for good.
 Well, don’t worry.
 There are seven more advanced fixes you can try to solve the problem.
 And here’s how they line up:

 Soft Reset Your FireStick

-Doing a soft reset on your Fire TV Stick can fix the restarting loop you are facing.
-Why?
-Because it clears temporary files, damaged OS data, app cache, etc., that plays a big part in triggering the problem.
+A soft reset on your Fire TV Stick can fix the restarting loop you are facing.
+It clears temporary files, damaged OS data, app cache, etc., enormously triggering the problem.

-To soft reset your Amazon Fire TV, simultaneously long-press Play/Pause & Select button your FireStick remote.
-Wait until you see a powering-off message on your screen, and then let go of the buttons.
-Your device will restart and boot back to the home screen within a few seconds.
+To soft reset your Amazon Fire TV, simultaneously long-press the Play/Pause & Select button on your FireStick remote.
+Wait until you see a powering-off message on your screen, then let go of the buttons.
+Your device will restart and return to the home screen within seconds.

 Are you still facing the issue?
 Try the next fix.